nextgis/docs_toolbox/source/tools.rst

 Inputs:

 *  A multipolygon layer with one or more features.
-It can be in any format opened by OGR (GeoPackage, geojson)
+It should be GeoPackage
 *  Grid step in meters
 *  Mode: points (points), rect (squares)
 *  Algorithm for cropping the grid along the borders: all (leave all the squares in extent), touches (leave all the squares touching features), intersection (crop the squares along the borders of the features)